-Router Identifier (RID) - A 32bit number provided by the router sourcing the information to uniquely identify it as the source.
+Router Identifier (RID) - A 32-bit number provided by the router sourcing the information to uniquely identify it as the source.

-Admin Tag - A 32 bit administrative tag assigned by the network.
+Admin Tag - A 32-bit administrative tag assigned by the network.
 This allows a network administrator to filter routes based on this value.

-If the route is of type external, then 2 addition bytes will be add as follows:
+If the route is of type external, then 2 addition bytes will be added as follows: